 Lettuce prefer a pH of 6.5-7.5.

-Planting: When planting out lettuce which has been raised in a greenhouse or windowsill it is absolutely crucial to harden the seedlings off before planting out (see p.)
+When planting out Lettuce, Loose Leaf – New Red Fire which has been raised in a greenhouse or windowsill it is absolutely crucial to harden the seedlings off before planting out.

 The seedlings should be planted with their seed leaves (cotyledons) just above ground level.
 If your seedlings did get a bit leggy you can safely plant them a little bit deeper in order to cover the stem but only up to the seed leaves.
 The plants definitely seem to appreciate this extra care.